Tomasz Soroka

 Implementation of the model layer

 The model layer stores descriptions of objects included in the application along with their configurations.
 In addition, it includes the implementation of database contexts and files generated by the migration engine, part of Microsoft.EntityFrameworkCore.
-In order for us to be able to use many different contexts, we need to implement a mechanism that will return the corresponding DbContext object.
+For us to be able to use many different contexts, we need to implement a mechanism that will return the corresponding DbContext object.
 Let us set up our contexts in turn:

-and factories to which the contexts included in our application will be injected:
+and factories into which the contexts included in our application will be injected:

 Contexts and finished factories, we miss the last part - an object that returns specific contexts: